latest safety guidelines

-Here are six ways you can keep it safe when playing at Poolfoot Farm:
+Here are eight ways you can keep it safe when playing at Poolfoot Farm:

-1) Competitive training is now permitted, with groups limited to a maximum of 30 people, including coaches.
+1) U18s training is permitted, with groups limited to a maximum of 30 people, including coaches.

-2) Competitive match play is permitted, with social distancing in place before and after the match, and in any breaks in play.
+2) U18s match play is permitted, with social distancing in place before and after the match, and in any breaks in play.